elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Negative array indexes count from the end of the array, with -1 representing the last element, -2 representing the second-to-last, and so on.</div><br />
   <div><strong>Technical Response:</strong> Most array methods allow negative indexes.
 A negative index begins at the end of an array and steps back towards the front of the array, such as -1 being one index step from the end.
-There is no zero-index position at the end of the array.<br />
+There is no zero-index position at the end of the array.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />